Arriving in the UK

 Arriving on Campus

-You will be sent information about our Meet and Greet service at the two Belfast airports (Belfast City Airport and Belfast International Airport) and about transport options to your campus.
+Students planning to arrive for semester one will be sent information about our Meet and Greet service at the two Belfast airports (Belfast City Airport and Belfast International Airport) and about transport options to your campus.

 Please note that the Meet and Greet service will only be available on specified days.